 The Servicing Agent may, from time to time, pay amounts owed by the Company to third-party providers of goods or services, and the Company will subsequently reimburse the Servicing Agent for such amounts paid on its behalf.
 Amounts payable to the Servicing Agent are settled in the normal course of business without any formal payment terms.
-As at December 31, 2021, operating expenses reimbursable to BC Partners for amounts paid on behalf of the Company was \$3.3 million (2020 - \$nil).
+As at March 31, 2022, operating expenses reimbursable to BC Partners for amounts paid on behalf of the Company was \$0.3 million (December 31, 2021 - \$3.3 million).

 The Company may, from time to time, enter into transactions in the normal course of operations with entities that are considered affiliates of BC Partners.
-During the fourth quarter ended December 31, 2021, the Company sold certain investments at market value to the 2018-1 CLO.
-At December 31, 2021, the Company held investments with affiliates of BC Partners totaling \$23.9 million and in the 2018-1 CLO totaling \$2.7 million.
+At March 31, 2022, the Company held investments with affiliates of BC Partners totaling \$23.9 million (December 31, 2021 - \$23.9 million) and in the 2018-1 CLO totaling \$2.8 million (December 31, 2021 - \$2.7 million).